amithachari/ur5_ROS-Gazebo/README.md

 Steps to start the simulation
 1. Create your catkin_ws/src folder
-2. Clone Universal Robots repository in the src folder
+2. Cmake the folder
-3. git clone -b $ROS_DISTRO-devel https://github.com/ros-industrial/universal_robot.git
+3. Download the ur5_ROS_Gazebo_src folder
-4. Cmake the folder
+4. Extract it in catkin_ws/src folder
-5. Download or clone the repository in your cakin_ws/src directory
-6. Extract the ur5_ROS-Gazebo.tar.gz file
+5. Go back to catkin_ws and catkin_make
+6. cd ..
 7. Once extracting is done, open a new terminal to run the simulation
-8. cd ..
 9. catkin_ws/source devel/setup.bash
-10. catkin_ws/roslaunch ur5_notebook initialize.launch
+10. catkin_ws$ roslaunch ur_gazebo ur5_initialize.launch

 Youtube Simulation Link: https://youtu.be/z3ztrZD9du4